dotnet/docs/docs/csharp/csharp-7.md

 The examples above show the basic syntax to declare tuples.
 Tuples are most useful as return types for `private` and `internal` methods.
-Tuples provide a simple syntax for those methods to return multiple discrete values.
+Tuples provide a simple syntax for those methods to return multiple discrete values:
-You save the work of creating a `class` or a `struct` that defines the type returned.
-There is no need for creating a new symbol.

-Creating a tuple is more efficient and more productive.
-It is a simpler, lightweight syntax to define a data structure that carries more than one value.
-The example method below returns the minimimum and maximum values found in a sequence of integers:

 [!code-csharp[TupleReturningMethod](../../samples/snippets/csharp/new-in-7/new-in-7/program.cs#08_TupleReturningMethod "Tuple returning method")]

+Using tuples in this way offers several advantages:

+* You save the work of creating a `class` or a `struct` that defines the type returned.
+* You do not need to create new symbol.
+* The language enhancements removes the need to call the @System.Tuple.Create methods.

 The declaration for the method provides the names for the fields of the tuple that is returned.
 When you call the method, the return value is a